kvs11/lolbo_nanocrystals/README.md

 TODO:

-1. Integrate FANTASTX -  for a continuous flow of GA and GenVAE+LOLBO
+1. Integrate FANTASTX -  for a continuous flow of GA and FANTASTX+GenVAE+LOLBO
 2. Documentation
-3. Add examples with CdTe system
+3. Add examples with CdTe and Na-P-S systems
-4. Test case with IrOx nanocrystals